 3. Install the shift cable bracket and tighten to 7 ft-lb.
 4. Connect the shift cable to the transaxle and secure with the E-clip.
 Connect the speed sensor and gear position switch.

-5. Install the hood, wheels, seats, center console, floor, and driveshaft.
+5. Install the driveshaft, axles, and engine; then install the wheels, floor, center console, seats, and hood.
 6. Remove from the vehicle from the support stand.